mselli/cracking-the-data-science-interview/InterviewPrep/Data-Science.md

 The critical region and the p-value are both ways to assess the evidence against the null hypothesis.

 1. **Compare the calculated test statistic to the critical value(s) from the distribution under the null hypothesis:** If the calculated test statistic falls within the critical region, reject the null hypothesis.
 Otherwise, fail to reject the null hypothesis.
-2. **Compare the p-value with the significance level:** <mark>Use the appropriate probability distribution associated with your test statistic to find the p-value</mark>.
-If the p-value is smaller than the significance level (α), the result is statistically significant and we can reject the null hypothesis.
+2. **Compare the p-value with the significance level:** Use the appropriate probability distribution associated with your test statistic to find the p-value. **If the p-value is smaller than the significance level (α)**, the result is statistically significant and we can reject the null hypothesis.
 Otherwise, fail to reject the null hypothesis.

-<mark>The p-value is more commonly used</mark> when sharing results with stakeholders since it doesn’t vary based on the test statistic distribution.
+The p-value is more commonly used when sharing results with stakeholders since it doesn’t vary based on the test statistic distribution.

 **Example**